Policy Regarding Requests for Destructive Sampling of Field Museum Bird Specimens

 We generally do not charge for shipping these specimens.
 Unfortunately, our access to dry ice for shipping frozen specimens is limited; therefore, we prefer researchers to accept buffer or ethanol-preserved methods of storing the tissues for shipping.

 We also require a transport permit (VS FORM 16-6A) from the USDA in order to be able to legally ship bird blood or tissues to researchers in the US.
 If your institution does not have this permit, access the USDA's web address (www.aphis.usda.gov) and download and fill out VS FORM 16-3.
 Please be aware that USDA can take more than two months to process a transport permit request.

 Requests for destructive sampling of specimens should be made in writing.
-Please submit letters on institutional letterhead, addressed to the Head of the Bird Division.
-Letters from students should be co-signed by faculty advisors.
+Please submit letters (or pdfs) on institutional letterhead, addressed to the Head of the Bird Division (mail) or email to email@example.com.
+All requests from students should be co-signed by faculty advisors.
 Requests by e-mail are encouraged.